Best Backpacking Fly Rods

 Budget Example and Higher End Example

 There are also 6, 7 and 8 piece rods that break down smaller for travel.
 They fit in much smaller cases and can be strapped to the outside of your backpack or even in it depending on how you want to travel.
 The upside of this style is that they travel small at 16-24” but the downside is that putting together the sections takes a bit more time and finesse in lining up all the guides and snugging each section - keeping you away from the nice spot you picked out.
+Once you get fishing though this these offer the traditional fly fishing experience many people are after.
 Typically, this style of rod does not come as a kit, so you will likely need to purchase each piece separately to get fully set up.

 Full kits (rod, reel, line) from $300 - $1000